sCrypt-Inc/scryptTS-docs/docs/tutorials/inscribe-image.md

 Normally, we use a P2PKH address to receive the inscription, then the inscription is controlled by a private key the same as the general P2PKH.

-In this example, the inscription is sent to a contract instance, it is controlled by the smart contract, which means it can only be transferred when the hash Lock is unlocked.
+In this example, the inscription is sent to a contract instance, it is controlled by the smart contract, which means it can only be transferred when the hash lock is unlocked.

 ## Transfer the Inscription